Thursday, 13 July 2017

 We were looking for a bar, and found one just near the river, through an archway.

-It was the sort of place that would definitely need to be cleaned up before the village could be declared plus beau, with its cramped, grubby tables and the floor covered in dead flies.
+It was the sort of place that would definitely need to be cleaned up before the village could be declared plus beau.
+The tables were cramped and grubby, and the floor was covered in dead flies, among other things.

-However it seemed popular with the locals, one of whom carried our coffee over to us, as the barman didn’t want to rise from his stool.
+However it seemed popular with the locals, one of whom carried our coffee over to us, as the barman didn’t see the need to rise from his stool.

-Pressing on up the main street, we soon arrived at a crossroads, where a lonely bell tower stood, remnant of a vanished church.
+Pressing on up the main street, we soon arrived at a crossroads, where a lonely old bell tower stood, a remnant of a vanished church.